FloUhl/Misc/Btrfs/Btrfs-Start.md

 ---
 ## Where to start?
-A good start is the aforementioned [Btrfs-Wiki](https://btrfs.wiki.kernel.org/index.php/Main_Page), the [Arch-Wiki Page](https://wiki.archlinux.org/index.php/Btrfs) or the [Ubuntu Documentation](https://help.ubuntu.com/community/btrfs).\
+A good start is the aforementioned [Btrfs-Wiki](https://btrfs.wiki.kernel.org/index.php/Main_Page) and for a more practical guide the [Arch-Wiki Page](https://wiki.archlinux.org/index.php/Btrfs).
 For getting a good overview the [SysadminGuide](https://btrfs.wiki.kernel.org/index.php/SysadminGuide) is a great start.
 And hopefully this article.